HiteshGarg-Coder/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-Restuarant Management System usiing Python GUI
+Restuarant Management System using Python GUI
+Uses tKinter as base for button